 As an organizer, London was part of a historic youth delegation to the United Nations in Geneva to address police violence in Chicago.
 Deeply interested in working on ways to improve the national education system, London regularly visits high schools, youth jails, colleges and communities to work with students on writing workshops and performances.
 London, also runs the largest youth open mic in Chicago along his side friend Chance The Rapper.
 He sees art as the intersection between justice and poetic imagination.

-Malcolm is now taking what he's learned from teaching & becoming an artivist & putting it into music.
-London was one of three artists profiled in the Billboard Documentary piece: Saving Chicago: inside Hip-Hops Movement to Make Chicago a Better Place when his debut project #OPIA, released Oct 17th,
+Malcolm is now taking what he's learned from teaching and becoming an artivist and putting it into music.
+London was one of three artists profiled in the Billboard Documentary piece, “Saving Chicago: Inside Hip-Hops Movement to Make Chicago a Better Place” when his debut project #OPIA, released in October 2016.

 His next project is slated for release in Spring 2018.
 His current work can be heard now on iTunes/Apple Music, Spotify and Tidal.